 8. American Red Cross – Is well-known for its disaster relief at home and abroad.
 It also provides classes on emergency preparedness, first aid and CPR certification and coordinates blood donations wherever and whenever it is most needed.

 9. Operation Christmas Child – This organization has touched millions of lives since its inception.
 It delivers shoebox gifts around the world for a variety of reasons, much due to disasters, war, famine and other calamities.

 10. Samaritan’s Purse – Spreads the Good News and Love of Jesus Christ by helping people throughout the world when they need it most, especial in times of war, issues of poverty, after (and during) natural disasters, outbreaks of disease, and during famine.

-One final thought: Remember it’s really not how much you give as much as it is that you give in the first place. ~DLM
+Finally, remember it’s really not how much you give as much as it is that you give from the heart.